 You’ve made it through the initial healing phase, and now you’re on the home stretch.
 The final part of your dental implant journey is all about making sure your implant is stable and ready for its permanent crown.
 This is where your patience pays off, leading to a smile that looks and feels completely natural.
 These last steps involve a couple more visits to our office, but they are the key to completing your beautiful, long-lasting restoration.
 It’s an exciting time where you get to see the final results of your decision to invest in your oral health and confidence.

-What Happens at Your Follow-Up Visits
+What Happens at Your Follow-Up Visits?

 After your surgery, we’ll schedule a few follow-up appointments to check in on your healing.
 Our main goal is to monitor a process called osseointegration—this is the amazing part where the titanium implant actually fuses with your jawbone, creating a super-strong foundation for your new tooth.
 This process typically takes a few months, and your timeline will be unique to you.
 During these visits, we’ll make sure everything is healing perfectly and that you’re comfortable.
 These check-ins are essential for confirming that your implant is secure and ready for the final step, whether you’re replacing a single tooth or getting a full restoration like All-on-4 implants.